What is nodular prurigo?

 Nodular prurigo may commence as an insect bite reaction or another form of dermatitis.
 It has been associated with internal disease including iron deficiency anaemia, chronic renal failure, gluten enteropathy, HIV infection and many other diverse conditions.

 In some cases, nodular prurigo has been associated with brachioradial pruritus, which is due to compression or traction of spinal nerves.
 This theory may explain why local treatment is not always successful.
+It has been speculated that widespread nodular prurigo may also follow sensitisation of the spinal nerves and that the nodules appear because of scratching.

 Investigations in nodular prurigo